Noroff-FEU-Assignments/project-exam-1-Martinjens/README.md

 ## Description

-Add a more detailed description of what your project entails and set out to do.
 In this procject i was suppose to use all that I have learned the first year of Front End development.
 This includes:

-You can add some bullet points if you'd like to:

 - JavaScript
 - HTML